chrisracha/asp-notes/[1] WebAPI_EFCore-Crud.md

 ```

 ## CRUD with EF Core
-We now have to inject the data context
+We now have to inject the data context, in the `DbContext` file

 ```csharp
 private readonly VideoGameDbContext _context = context;